HongkaiPri18/Hongkai_README/README.md

 ![phuket 4 fishes](https://user-images.githubusercontent.com/86772739/125604346-8dc5cb13-de0f-42bc-b44d-0c4df32631f9.png)

 ###ABOUT
-alt text

-I am Lee Hongkai progressively in need of fusing with artificial intelligence.
-I have contributed to BCG as a participating student for their Data Analytic Course
+I am **Lee Hongkai**, progressively in need of fusing with artificial intelligence.
+I have contributed to BCG as a participating student for their Data Analytic Course.

 Experience
 Education